TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Html/BeforeTransformTextForRichTextEditorEvent.rst

 this event is executed **before** TYPO3 applied any kind of internal transformations like for links.

-For a detailed description on how to use this event , see the corresponding **after** event: :ref:`AfterTransformTextForRichTextEditorEvent`.
+For a detailed description on how to use this event, see the corresponding **after** event: :ref:`AfterTransformTextForRichTextEditorEvent`.

 For an example see :ref:`AfterTransformTextForPersistenceEvent-example`.